 Instructions

-- Bring a large pot of water to a boil, then add potatoes.
+- Parboil the potatoes.
+Bring a large pot of water to a boil, then add potatoes.
 Cook 5-7 minutes, or until tender, but not fully cooked.
 Let cool 5 minutes, then slice in half lengthwise.

-- Meanwhile, heat 1 Tbsp olive oil over medium-high heat.
-Add pancetta and cook until crispy, stirring often, about 3-5 minutes.
+- Cook the pancetta.
+Meanwhile, heat 1 Tbsp olive oil over medium-high heat.
+Add 6 oz pancetta and cook until crispy, stirring often, about 3-5 minutes.
 Remove pancetta with a slotted spoon.
 Place in a paper-towel lined bowl to drain.

-- Place grilled potatoes on a serving platter, then top with crisp pancetta and sliced snow peas.
+- Assemble, then serve.
+Place grilled potatoes on a serving platter, then top with crisp pancetta and sliced snow peas.
 Using hands, break burrata apart into small pieces and scatter around potatoes.
-Drizzle everything with remaining 2 Tbsp olive oil (high quality!), then sprinkle on dill, chives, truffle salt, and black pepper.
+Drizzle everything with remaining 2 Tbsp olive oil (high quality!), then sprinkle on 3 Tbsp dill, 2 Tbsp chives, ½ tsp truffle salt, and ¼ tsp black pepper.
 Serve immediately or at room temperature.

 Wow, this was fantastic!
 When I told my family I’d be making this, they all were kind of “ehhh,” but after I made it they all agreed that it was excellent and will be a new family favorite.
 Super quick and easy to make, and definitely filling enough for dinner.
 Loved this!